Isn’t running a startup fun? Well, it is for a while, but unless you can figure out a way to make money, you won’t last very long.

 The best recommendations are 3rd party recommendations

-So if your $5000 customer tells their friend who works at a big company how you are great and how they have to hire your company, there is a good chance you’ll get the deal.
-The reason being: you aren’t pitching, you now have a 3rd party screaming at the top of their lungs about how great you are.
+So, if your $5,000 customer tells his or her friend who works at a big company how great you are and that they have to hire your company, there is a good chance you’ll get the deal.
+It’ll happen because you aren’t pitching.
+You now have a 3rd party screaming at the top of his or her lungs how great you are.

-Do you know of any other sneaky ways to turn your startup into a real business?
+Do you know of other sneaky ways to turn your startup into a real business?